 Academic Accommodations and Academic Consideration Requests

 The Academic Accommodation Support (AAS) is Toronto Metropolitan University’s disability services office.
 AAS works confidentially and directly with incoming and returning students that live with temporary or permanent disabilities impacting their academic functioning.

-If you are a law student requiring accommodation please contact AAS as soon as possible to assist with your academic planning and needs.
-More details can be found at Academic Accommodation Support.
+If you are a law student requiring accommodation please contact Academic Accommodation Support (AAS) as soon as possible to assist with your academic planning and needs.